awslabs/aws-solutions-constructs/source/use_cases/aws-restaurant-management-demo/README.md

 ## Overview

 This example demonstrates how to build a complex, real-world system using AWS Solutions Constructs.
-It will implement a demo restaurant management system for three user types with the various capabilities:
+It is designed to accompany the webinar titled "Beyond Prototypes: Real-World Applications with AWS Solutions Constructs", which can be found [here](#) (coming soon!).
+On its own, this use case will provision a demo restaurant management system for three user types with the various capabilities:

-### Service staff
+#### Service staff
 - Create a new order
 - Close-out an order

-### Kitchen staff
+#### Kitchen staff
 - View all open orders
 - Complete/fulfill an order

-### Managers
+#### Managers
 - List all orders (all statuses)
 - Close-out service
   - Generate sales report